pcda17/pcda17.github.io/index.md

 -   Greenwald, Glenn.
 “Chapter 1: Contact.”
 In *No Place to Hide: Edward Snowden, the NSA, and the U.S. Surveillance State*, 2015.

+-   Hitchcock, Tim.
+“Digital Searching and the Re-formulation of Historical Knowledge” 2008.
+In *The Virtual Representation of the Past*, edited by Mark Greenglass and Lorna Hughes, 81-90.
+Ashgate: 2008.

 -   Freelon, Deen Goodwin, Charlton D. McIlwain, and Meredith D. Clark.
 “Beyond the Hashtags: #Ferguson, #Blacklivesmatter, and the Online Struggle for Offline Justice,” 2016. [http://cmsimpact.org/wp-content/uploads/2016/03/beyond_the_hashtags_2016.pdf](http://cmsimpact.org/wp-content/uploads/2016/03/beyond_the_hashtags_2016.pdf)

 -   American Civil Liberties Union.
 "First Amendment Lawsuit Brought on Behalf of Academic Researchers and Journalists Who Fear Prosecution Under the Computer Fraud and Abuse Act." [https://www.aclu.org/news/aclu-challenges-law-preventing-studies-big-data-discrimination](https://www.aclu.org/news/aclu-challenges-law-preventing-studies-big-data-discrimination)